Donders-Institute/bidscoin/README.md

    The new `tutorial` folder contains a `raw` source-data folder and a `bids_ref` reference BIDS folder, i.e. the end product of this tutorial.

    Let's begin with inspecting this new raw data collection:
    - Are the DICOM files for all the sub-*/ses-* folders organised in series-subfolders (e.g. sub-001/ses-01/003-T1MPRAGE/0001.dcm etc)?
-Use `dicomsort.py` if not
+Use `dicomsort` if not
-   - Use the `rawmapper.py` command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the `raw` folder
+   - Use the `rawmapper` command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the `raw` folder

 2. **BIDS mapping.** Scan all folders in the raw data collection for unknown data by running the [bidsmapper](#step-1a-running-the-bidsmapper) bash command:
    ```
-   bidsmapper.py raw bids
+   bidsmapper raw bids
    ```
    - Rename the "task_label" of the functional scans into something more readable, e.g. "Reward" and "Stop"
    - Add a search pattern to the IntendedFor field such that it will select your fMRI runs (see the [bidseditor](#step-1b-running-the-bidseditor) `fieldmap` section for more details)